bianchi/yii2-micro-api/README.md

 ------------------------

-If you are running with docker you can access phpmyadmin at http://localhost:82/ Create your database with collation utf8_general_ci

-Update username and password values at config/database.php file.
+If you are running with docker you can access phpmyadmin at http://localhost:82/ Create your database with collation utf8_general_ci, use same username as in config/database.php file.

 Open project folder in a console and run: